surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/developer/hosting/runspace07-sample.md

         // when we're done.
         using (powershell)
         {
-          // Add the get-process cmdlet to the PowerShell object.
+          // Add the Get-Process cmdlet to the PowerShell object.
 Notice
-          // we are specify the name of the cmdlet, not a script. powershell.AddCommand("get-process");
+          // we are specify the name of the cmdlet, not a script. powershell.AddCommand("Get-Process");

           // Add the measure-object cmdlet to count the number
           // of objects being returned.
 Commands are always added to the end